Ah, the humble website banner.

 In this article, we showcase 20 incredibly eye-catching website banner ads.
 You’ll come across Canva banner templates throughout.
 Clicking on them will open the template in your own Canva account, for you to customize as your own.

-01. Spotlight Your Logo
+01. Spotlight your logo

 Showcase a beautiful logo or mark by placing it front and center on your ad.
 Buatoom show us just how in his banner for Omise.

-02. Go Flat
+02. Go flat

 Flat illustrations are here to stay.
 And they’re also beautiful visuals that’ll liven up any banner.
 Alex Collins has textured his in the example above but, if you’re not into texture, you can leave them perfectly flat.

-We’ve a lot of illustration options in our library you can use if they’re fitting.
+We have a lot of illustration options in our library you can use if they’re fitting.
 Add them to your favorite template or customize one feature flat illustrations already.

-03. Play with Blurs
+03. Play with blurs

 Blur are commonly seen in user interfaces.
 However, they’ve been making a jump into other bits of design, including banners.